ultimate271/notes/dastoyevsky/brothers02.06.md

 “This is unendurable!” was heard on all sides in the cell.

-### At a remarkable gesture by Zossima, people begin to leave the hermitage and go to dinner with Father Superior
+### After a remarkable gesture by Zossima, people begin to leave the hermitage and go to dinner with Father Superior

 #### Father Zossima kisses the ground at Dmitri's feet
 But this unseemly scene was cut short in a most unexpected way.
 Father